-NPS approval is not necessarily required, however, for each and every use change.
-Relatively minor changes that do not significantly alter the recreation experiences at a particular site may not require NPS approval.
-But NPS must review significant changes of use, including changes resulting from obsolescence, in advance of their occurrence.
+NPS approval is not necessarily required for each and every use change.
+Relatively minor changes that do not significantly alter the recreation experiences at a particular site may not require NPS approval but still need to be submitted to the Colorado Parks and Wildlife (CPW) Trails Program for review, approval, and recorded in the LWCF file.
+NPS must review significant changes of use, including changes resulting from obsolescence, in advance of their occurrence.

 Change of Use Review Process:

-To initiate the review process for proposed changes of use, the project sponsor must first contact State Parks.
-State Parks then has two options:
+To initiate the review process for proposed changes of use, the project sponsor must first contact the CPW LWCF Program staff.
+The Program then has two options:

-If the proposed change will clearly have minimal impacts on the project's intended uses, State Parks can notify the project sponsor that the change is permissible.
+- If the proposed change will clearly have minimal impacts on the project's intended uses, CPW can notify the project sponsor that the change is permissible.

-If the proposed change may or will have significant impacts on the intended recreational uses of the project, State Parks must request NPS review.
+- If the proposed change may or will have significant impacts on the intended recreational uses of the project, CPW must request NPS review.

-NPS will especially be looking at whether the proposed change is consistent with the priorities described in Colorado's current Statewide Comprehensive Outdoor Recreation Plan (SCORP).
-Proposed changes that do not provide for public outdoor recreation use will definitely constitute a conversion.
+NPS' focus will be whether the proposed change is consistent with the priorities described in Colorado's current Statewide Comprehensive Outdoor Recreation Plan (SCORP).
+Proposed changes that do not provide for public outdoor recreation use shall constitute a conversion.
 Conversions require NPS approval and the substitution of replacement land and/or facilities in accordance with Section 6(f)(3) of the LWCF Act.

-Project sponsors are required to maintain their LWCF-funded properties in some form of outdoor recreation use.
-However, they are not required to continue operation of a particular recreation facility beyond its useful life.
+Project sponsors are required to maintain their LWCF-funded properties in some form of outdoor recreation use in perpetuity.
+However, they are not required to continue operation of a particular recreation amenity beyond its useful life.
 If the facility is declared obsolete, the project sponsor is not obligated to replace it.
-If State Parks determines that the facility is needed to satisfy the intent of the project agreement but has been lost through neglect or inadequate maintenance, then the sponsor must replace the facility with one that is at least equivalent to the current value of the original investment.
+If CPW determines that the facility is needed to satisfy the intent of the project agreement but has been lost through neglect or inadequate maintenance, then the sponsor may be required to replace the facility with one that is at least equivalent to the current value of the original investment.
 NPS must approve determinations of obsolescence.

 Conversions of Use:

-A conversion in use happens when any portion of an LWCF-funded site, no matter how small, will be used for a purpose other than the intended outdoor recreation use per the project agreement.
+A conversion in use happens when any portion of an LWCF-funded site, no matter how small, is dedicated to a purpose other than the intended outdoor recreation use per the project agreement.
 Such conversions must be approved by the NPS pursuant to the terms of Section 6(f)(3) of the LWCF Act.